Masculin Féminin: Plot

 Paul starts living with Madeleine, Elisabeth and Catherine.
 He leaves his job at the magazine to become a pollster for IFOP.
-He interviews a young woman named Elsa, asking her about subjects such as politics and love.
+He interviews a young woman named Elsa, asking her about subjects such as politics, birth control and love.
 At the café, Paul tells Elisabeth that Madeleine is pregnant, but Elisabeth is skeptical.
 Madeleine arrives and sees the woman who shot her partner, now a prostitute.
 They also see a theatre director giving instructions to an actress.
 Paul, Madeleine, Elisabeth and Catherine go to a cinema to watch a film.
 During the screening, Madeleine tells Paul that she loves him.
-He leaves the theatre temporarily to spray-paint a slogan critical of Charles de Gaulle on a wall outside.
+He leaves the cinema temporarily to spray-paint a slogan critical of Charles de Gaulle on a wall outside.
 Later, Robert has a conversation with Catherine, during which he asserts that she is in love with Paul.
+Godard, through Robert, constructs the idea of worker as a revolutionary and work as revolution.

 One day, a man borrows a box of matches from Paul, and uses them to self-immolate, leaving behind a note that says "Peace in Vietnam".
 Paul and Catherine visit Madeleine in a recording studio, where she is recording a new song.
 She acts distant towards Paul, and after encountering a reporter, asks Paul to fetch a car for her.
 Paul calls the war ministry, and impersonating a military general, demands a car.
 One arrives, and he, Madeleine and Catherine depart the premises in it.

 From January to March 1966, Paul continues conducting opinion polls about politics, love, and other topics.
 He determines that his lack of objectivity, even when unconscious, resulted in a lack of sincerity in the answers from the people he polled.
 At a police station, Catherine recounts to an officer that Paul purchased a high-rise apartment.
 Madeleine wanted to move Elisabeth in with them, which Paul opposed.
 Paul reportedly fell from a window, which Catherine asserts must have been an accident rather than a suicide.
 Madeleine, still pregnant, tells the officer that she is not sure what she will do next.